MicrosoftDocs/visualstudio-docs/mac/projects-and-solutions.md

 ---
 # Projects and Solutions

-Visual Studio for Mac provides a _Solution Pad_ to display a tree view of the entire open solution. **Solution Pad** allows easy access to source code, resources, user interfaces, and assembly references contained in individual projects.
+Visual Studio for Mac provides a _Solution Pad_ to display a tree view of the entire open solution.
+The **Solution** pad allows easy access to source code, resources, user interfaces, and assembly references contained in individual projects.
 Solution Pad, by default, opens one solution at a time.
 Each solution can include many projects, and each project can contain many items.

 ## Using Projects and Solutions